MikeMcC399/github-action/README.md

 ### Package manager cache disable

-When the action installs dependencies, it caches the package manager cache from npm or from Yarn v1 Classic by default, based on the [lockfile](#package-manager-cache) it discovers.
+When the action installs dependencies, it caches the package manager cache from npm or from Yarn 1 (Classic) by default, based on the [lockfile](#package-manager-cache) it discovers.
 If package manager caching is implemented separately from the action, for example to work with Yarn Modern or pnpm,